Faces of Run The Edge: Darick Maasen Walked His Way Out

 Darick gives hackneyed excuses and lack of motivation credit for holding him back from achieving a healthier existence.
 No longer!
 He realized that he could control his body and take responsibility for his own health.
 And that is exactly what he has done, with amazing results!
 He cites a line from the popular musical "Hamilton" as his mantra for his undertaking: "He says ‘I am the one thing in life I can control, and he's right!
 Hamilton ‘wrote his way out’ of poverty, and I can ‘walk my way out,’ I can control this," says Darick.
 And that is exactly what he's done!
 The knowledge that he is the only thing he can control and that he can "walk his way out" is what dragged him out of bed on cold, dark winter mornings, and kept him going when he wanted to give up.

-Darick was coming up on 1,500 miles at the time of the interview, and completed the challenge on October 3rd!
-Having a goal that seemed unattainable is what spurred him on, and now he is reaping the benefits of consistency.
-Well done, Darick!
-We are incredibly proud of you, and beyond amazed at your progress.
-You have shown us what good a challenge like Run The Year can do, and we cannot wait to see how far you’ll go on this journey.
+As Darick approached 1,500 miles during the interview, he successfully completed the challenge on October 3rd!
+Setting a seemingly unreachable goal motivated him, and now he is enjoying the rewards of his dedication.
+Congratulations, Darick!
+We are incredibly proud of you and truly impressed by your achievements.
+You have demonstrated the positive impact a challenge like Run The Year can have, and we eagerly anticipate seeing how far you’ll continue on this path.
 Keep Walking The Edge!

 Previous post Next post